What is the English Council?

 How is it made up?

 Each of the 11 Regional Parties and the Young Liberals, elect a number of representatives on the English Council, proportionate to the number of members they have.
-In total there are usually around 150 elected delegates in total, including the 11 Regional Chairs and the Officers of the Liberal Democrats in England.
+There are 150 regional delegates, excluding the 11 Regional Chairs and the Chair of the English Young Liberals.
+Officers and Representatives of the Liberal Democrats in England who are not members of the English Council in their own right also attend.

 It is chaired by the Chair of the Party and reports are presented from the following Officers and Role-holders: